dhellmann/pymotw-3/source/networking.rst

 modules for creating network services, as well as for accessing existing services remotely.

+The :mod:`ipaddress` module includes classes for validating, comparing, and otherwise operating on IPv4 and IPv6 network addresses.

 The low-level :mod:`socket` library provides direct access to the native C socket library, and can be used to communicate with any network service.  :mod:`selectors` provides a high-level interface for